lavb22/Bitfresh/README.md

 ## Donations:

-If you want to support our Bitfresh project, please leave a bitcoin donation.
+If you want to support our BitFresh project, please leave a bitcoin donation.
 We are open to suggestions on improving the software, but need your donations to pay for the development costs.

 ![Image](https://pandoraswallet.com/addressinfo/DonationAddressQR.png)